department-of-veterans-affairs/va.gov-team/products/health-care/checkin/team/processes.md

         - Create pre-release notes for each item in the Planned Releases list
         - Include a release date or range with each Planned Release item (can be TBD)
         - Update the estimated release date in Planned Releases when one has been agreed upon by the Team
-        - Notify Training, Contact Center, & Comms of updates to Planned Releases
+        - Notify Training, Contact Center, & Comms of updates to Planned Releases (see [Notifications of Releases & Updates to Planned Releases](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/team/processes.md#notifications-of-releases--updates-to-planned-releases))
         - **NOT** put **Tech Debt & Bug** items on the Planned Releases list
     - Team will
-        - Determine an estimated release date that is at least 2 weeks from the date it was decided
+        - Determine an estimated release date that is at least 2 weeks from the date it was decided for scheduled & coordinated releases
         - Estimate their capacity for the Sprint
         - Pull tickets into the Sprint
         - Agree on the Sprint goals